ekandreas/listig/README.md

 * PHP ^7.0
 * WordPress ^4.7

+## Hooks and filters
+* `listig/post` when transforming the post data to a Listig post.
+Use this to override specific settings for your post type.
+* `listig/strip_tags` if you don't wont Listig to strip tags.

 ## Things to consider:
 Composer is just used as a Packagist declaration.
 The plugin requirements for the backend is just WordPress from version 4.7.